Error Handling

 );

-ApiException(
+throw ApiException(

-'Unexpected error: ${response.statusCode}'
+'Unexpected error: ${response.statusCode}',

 statusCode: response.statusCode,